 If you have a carer, they should use disposable tissues to wipe away any mucus or phlegm after you have sneezed or coughed.
 Then they should wash their hands with soap and water for 20 seconds.

-Used correctly, a face covering may help to protect others by reducing the transmission of coronavirus (COVID-19).
+Used correctly, a face covering may help to protect others by reducing the transmission of COVID-19.

-If you have possible or confirmed coronavirus (COVID-19) and you live with others, consider using a face covering inside your home when spending time in shared parts of the household, in addition to avoiding contact with other members of the household as much as possible.
-You must still stay at home for at least 7 days from when the symptoms started and wearing a face covering does not replace this.
+If you have symptoms of COVID-19 or a positive test result and you live with others, consider using a face covering inside your home when spending time in shared parts of the household, in addition to avoiding contact with other members of the household as much as possible.
+You must stay at home for at least 10 days from when the symptoms started or from the date of your test, wearing a face covering does not replace this.